GreenLv/GreenLv.github.io/_pages/about.md

 ## Technical Impacts

-- Patent CN116436865A (part of Chorus [MobiCom 2024]) used in Taobao's RPC system to control multipath reinjection.
+- Patent CN116436865A (part of Chorus [MobiCom ’24]) used in Taobao’s RPC system to control multipath reinjection.
-- One of my tech blogs ranked #1 in Google search results for "DASH标准" ([2024-01-09](https://greenlv.github.io/files/DASH_standard-Google-240109.png)).
+- One of my tech blogs ranked #1 in Google search results for “DASH标准” ([2024-01-09](https://greenlv.github.io/files/DASH_standard-Google-240109.png)).
-- One of my tech blogs ranked #1 in Baidu search results for "DASH视频" ([2023-05-01](https://greenlv.github.io/files/DASH_video-Baidu-230511.png)).
+- One of my tech blogs ranked #1 in Baidu search results for “DASH视频” ([2023-05-01](https://greenlv.github.io/files/DASH_video-Baidu-230511.png)).